adicarlisle/QA-Core-Fundamental-Project/README.md

 The main issue with the app is a lack of multi-user functionality.
 A goal for the future is creating a history table that can be accessed and edited by multiple users.

 Integration testing using selenium repeatedly did not work.

+When dice has been rolled, the delete function causes errors.